 Ya’Ke Smith, known for his unflinching and veracious style of storytelling, is a rising voice in independent cinema.

-Ya’Ke has been featured on NPR, CNN, HLN, Ebony Online, Indiewire, Filmmaker Magazine and Shadow&Act.
+Ya’Ke has been featured on NPR, CNN, HLN, Ebony Online, Indiewire, Filmmaker Magazine, Variety, Vogue, and Shadow and Act.

 Ya’Ke graduated with his B.A. from the Communication Arts Department at the University of The Incarnate Word, where he later became the youngest recipient of the Alumni of Distinction for Professional Achievement award.
-He received his M.F.A. from the University of Texas at Austin’s film program, where he is currently an Associate Professor of film and the Associate Dean of Diversity, Equity and Inclusion in the Moody College of Communication.
+He received his M.F.A. in film production from The University of Texas at Austin, where he is currently an Associate Professor in the Department of Radio-Television-Film, and also where he served as the Associate Dean of Diversity, Equity, and Inclusion for the Moody College of Communication.
 He was previously the Morgan Woodward Distinguished Professor of Film at the University of Texas at Arlington.
 Variety magazine named him one of the best film educators in the world.

 Identity & Representation